safdotdev/safacoda/scratchpad/pactflow-api-drift/step2.md

 💡 __IDE Tip: The YAML Language Server comment at the top enables auto-completion and validation in your editor.
 As you type, you'll see suggestions for property names and valid values.__

+Click on the "extensions" icon in your IDE and search for "YAML" to install the YAML Language Server extension.
+This will make writing your `drift.yaml` much easier!

 ## Run the Verifier

 Run the drift verifier command.
 We will use the Petstore virtual server (https://petstore.swagger.io/v2/) as our target URL.